Don Oriolo: Felix the Cat

-He is created the brand for Baby Felix, including acting as a writer, style guide and overall character creation for the Baby Felix cartoon TV series.

-For the Felix the Cat video game, Don Oriolo is credited with the concept, storyline, and character design.
-The game also won "Best New Nintendo Game of the Year" in 1988.Don Oriolo was the writer and producer for the greatly successful Felix the Cat and Hello Kitty musical production in association with Sanrio-Japan.
-The show played for a rare second season in Tokyo.He was the editor-in-chief, publisher, artist and contributing writer for Felix Comics, the publishing company behind the Felix the Cat comic books.

-Oriolo also co-Created Coconut Fred's Fruit Salad Island TV Series for Warner Bros.

 In 2014, Oriolo entered into an agreement with DreamWorks Animation for the Felix franchise.

+In 2025, Oriolo appointed Surge Licensing to make licensing, merchandising and retail programs, as well as original content for Poindexter, the former character from Felix franchise where he still retains the rights to the character.

 As of 2022, Oriolo has not produced or directed any Felix the Cat cartoons or movies.

-Blue Arrow Farms
+Blue Arrow Farm

-Blue Arrow is the brainchild of Don Oriolo, a lifelong animal activist.
-When the overgrown, falling down farm came up for sale, Don made a commitment to buy it and bring it back to its one-time glory of the winter headquarters for the Meadowlands racehorses — the difference being that Don’s mission was to create a loving, safe environment for the horses (and every other animal for that matter) that need rescuing from ofttimes deplorable conditions.
-Don took this on using he own personal resources.
-Horses, alpaca, cows, sheep, goats, mules, chickens, ducks, and pigs who were tossed away, being sent to slaughter, were all rescued and given sanctuary by Don and his amazing staff.
-Don also spearheaded the biggest cat rescue of over 200 cats recorded in the history of the northeast, contracting a chronic airborne illness in the process.
+Blue Arrow Farm is the brainchild of Don Oriolo, a lifelong animal activist.
+When the overgrown, falling down farm came up for sale, he made a commitment to buy it and bring it back to its one-time glory of the winter headquarters for the Meadowlands racehorses—the difference being that his mission was to create a loving, safe environment for the horses (and every other animal for that matter) that need rescuing from ofttimes deplorable conditions.
+He took the endeavor on using his personal resources.
+Horses, alpaca, cows, sheep, goats, mules, chickens, ducks, and pigs who were tossed away, being sent to slaughter, were all rescued and given sanctuary by Oriolo and his amazing staff.
+He also spearheaded the biggest cat rescue of over 200 cats recorded in the history of the northeast, contracting a chronic airborne illness in the process.
 Blue Arrow Farm is a nonprofit 501(c)(3).